AJWyman1/FakeNews/README.md

 Its a little hard to see the distribution with large spikes at the zero mark.
 However, there are far more True news articles that have a compound score of 0 and also scores higher on neutrality as anticipated.
 Also when graded on negativity fake news scores higher on average with a lot fewer articles scoring zero.

-Removing Zeros:
+**Removing Zeros:**

 ![](img/all_four_no_zeros.png)

-With the large spikes removed it is easier to see the underlying distributions
+With the large spikes removed it is easier to see the underlying distributions such as Fake news with far more compound scores in the negative, True news still with higher Neutrality scores and scoring slightly more positive and less non-zero negative scores.

 ## Second Model

-Again training a `RandomForestClassifier` but this time on the sentiment scores of just the article's title
+Again training a `RandomForestClassifier` but this time on the sentiment scores of just the article's title results in an impressive .763!

-## TFIDF
+## **TfidfVectorizer**

-Stop words added
+Stop words added:
 `'reuters' '21st', 'century', 'wire', '21wire', 'www', 'https', 'com', 'pic'`

+I chose these atop words to add because they were either part of links embedded into the article or a source of data leakage.

+With the stop words out of the way it was time to vectorize my corpus.
+TF-IDF

 ## **Naive Bayes**
 ---

-**0.930 Accuracy**
+Training a Naive Bayes model of the vectorized tf-idf and returning the top 12 features from the model we can see some interesting trends.
+Four out of the top six features for Fake news are people's names (Trump, Clinton, Obama, Hillary) while True news seems to larger groups of people (state, house, government)

 Word Rank | Fake News | True News
 ---------|----------|---------